vlab-cs-ucsb/quacky/USAGE.md

 *Note: Quacky produces 2 formulas: `output_1.smt2` and `output_2.smt2`.
 To change the name, use `-o`.*

+We can read the SMT formula as shown below.

 ```
 $ cat output_1.smt2 | head -n10
 (set-logic ALL)